 Here are some ways that a leader can utilize their position to offer effective coaching to their staff:

-- Boost the self-confidence of talented employees that haven’t been given a chance to showcase their strengths.
+Boost the self-confidence of talented employees who haven’t been given a chance to showcase their strengths.

 Managers and leaders have access to many unique performance metrics regarding their workers.
-By accessing this data and observing the team, managers can become extremely effective coaches that have the power to create strong team bonds and boost productivity.
-It helps employees achieve a strong sense of fulfilment and can also transform underachievers into star members of the team.
+By accessing this data and observing the team, managers can become effective coaches who can create strong team bonds and boost productivity.
+In addition, it helps employees achieve a strong sense of fulfilment and can also transform underachievers into star members of the team.

 Supporting your workplace’s internal coaches

-Even if the leader or manager doesn’t personally become a coach to their team, it’s important to understand how you can assist your workplace’s internal coaches to help them perform their jobs effectively.
+Even if the leader or manager doesn’t personally become a coach to their team, it’s important to understand how to assist your workplace’s internal coaches and help them perform their jobs effectively.

-- Define what your expectations of coaching are.
-Coaching is a very vague role at times and it’s hard for internal coaches to understand what they should be aiming for or how to measure their own performance.
+Define what your expectations of coaching are.
+Coaching is a very vague role at times, and it’s hard for internal coaches to understand what they should be aiming for or how to measure their performance.
 Define your expectations upfront and set clear goals to ensure your internal coaches are given a sense of direction.

-- Give them access to performance metrics.
+Give them access to performance metrics.
 Coaches can function better when they have access to different performance metrics.
-If they can see the data that you have on various employees, then it makes it easier to identify strengths and weaknesses which they can focus on.
+If they can see the data you have on various employees, it makes it easier to identify strengths and weaknesses which they can focus on.

-Developing a pool of coaches is extremely important if you want to make better use of internal coaches.
+Developing a pool of coaches is extremely important if you want to use internal coaches better.
 After all, coaching itself is a talent that must be identified and nurtured.

-If you believe that some members of your team are ideal candidates to become workplace coaches for the rest of your company, then it’s important to capitalize on their strengths and encourage them to develop these skills, often by engaging with professional coaches themselves through an easy access route such as a coaching app.
-This helps to embed their approach to development for other employees and will establish lasting, truly beneficial transformation in your workplace.
+If you believe that some team members are ideal candidates to become workplace coaches for the rest of your company, then it’s crucial to capitalize on their strengths and encourage them to develop these skills.
+An effective way is to accomplish this is to have them engage with professional coaches through technology such as an app or e-learning platform.
+This helps to embed their approach to development for other employees and establish a lasting, genuinely beneficial transformation in your workplace.